ricardodpcosta/UMinhoThesisTemplate/README.md

 - In `bibliography/` are stored the bibliographic references of your document.
 There are several approaches for bibliography management with LaTeX and only one of these LaTeX source files should be edited according to your personal choice.

 - In `chap1/` and `chap2/` are stored the contents of each chapter of your document.
-These LaTeX source files should be edited with the contents of your work, whereas `chap1/` and `chap2/` are provided as examples and correspond to two different chapter formats.
+These LaTeX source files should be edited with the contents of your work, whereas `chap1.tex` and `chap2.tex` are provided as examples and correspond to two different chapter formats.

+- In `appendices/` are stored the contents of each appendix of your document.
+These LaTeX source files should be edited with the contents of your work, whereas `appendixa.tex` and `appendixb.tex` are provided as examples.

 ---